 A-level Oxbridge prep tutors

-3 of 3 UK tutors teaching Oxbridge prep at A-level.
+10 UK tutors who teach Oxbridge prep at A-level.

-Oxbridge admissions cover Oxford and Cambridge undergraduate applications — distinct in process from each other and from other UK universities.
-Components vary by course: personal statement, written work submission, admissions tests (TSA, MAT, STEP, NSAA, ENGAA, BMAT, LNAT, HAA, ELAT and others depending on subject), and interviews at shortlisted colleges.
+Oxbridge admissions cover Oxford and Cambridge undergraduate applications, distinct in process from each other and from other UK universities.
+Components vary by course: personal statement, written work submission, admissions tests (TMUA, ESAT, TARA, STEP, LNAT and UCAT depending on subject; the old bespoke tests like the MAT, PAT and TSA were retired in favour of the UAT-UK suite from the 2026 cycle), and interviews at shortlisted colleges.
 Tutoring helps most with admissions-test preparation (most schools don't teach to these), with interview practice (the format and style differ sharply from school assessment), and with subject-specific written-work or super-curricular preparation.
 Look for tutors who've been through the process recently and who know the current course-specific requirements.

 Read up before you book